 Dining Hall Hacks: Making the Most of Your College Meal Plan

-So you are a freshman in college.
+So you are a freshman in college, looking for dining hall hacks.
 You are running out of the cookies and peanut butter pretzels your parents sent you in their last care package.
 You have no time or money to shop for groceries.
 The takeout Chinese food you always get is starting to give you a numbing sensation in your right arm.
 It’s no wonder people think you can’t eat well in college.

 Enter the college meal plan: the oft-mandatory system (at the very least, for freshmen) that requires students to eat at the dining halls.
 Herein lies the key to eating extremely well in college.
 Instead of relying on takeout and care packages, you need to start taking advantage of the resources available at these often overlooked eating establishments.
 If you’re looking to avoid the grim situation above, with a little creativity you can transform the day-to-day ingredients in your dining hall into varied meals you’ll actually be excited to eat.